kellyrangel/kellyrangel.github.io/longwoodlaserengraving.md

 Next, we are asked to recreate a Statement of Cash Flows for 2009.
 We are challenged to not enter any numbers on this worksheet; all formulas should be linked directly to the source on previous worksheets.
 We are also asked to use Excel's outlining feature to create an outline that, when collapsed, shows only the subtotals for each section.
 <img src="images/original data - statement of cash flows.png?raw=true"/>

 To recreate the Statement of Cash Flows, we use references to our previous worksheets, the arithmetic operator for subtraction, and the SUM() function.
 To duplicate the formatting, we change the font (bold, italic), increase indents, add borders, and change the number format (currency, decimals).
-To create an outline, we use the Group option under Data section.
+To create an outline, we use the Group option under the Data section.

 **Our Statement of Cash Flows with formulas shown:**